Uncasville, Connecticut: Geography

 Uncasville village is located in southeastern Montville near the confluence of the Oxoboxo and Thames rivers.
 All of eastern Montville, located on the western shore of the Thames, is served by the Uncasville ZIP code, 06382, and is also known as Uncasville.
 The U.S. Census Bureau treats Uncasville village as part of the Oxoboxo River census-designated place.
 The Mohegan Sun resort is about 3 mi north of Uncasville village.

 Mohegan Sun

 The Mohegan Sun casino in Uncasville, established in 1996, has become one of the largest casinos in the world.
 It has more than 250000 sqft.
 The associated resort complex includes a luxury hotel, entertainment theater, and around 50 restaurants and 35 stores.

 The Mohegan Sun Arena, located in the complex, hosts concerts and live sporting events.
-It is the home court of the Connecticut Sun, a team of the Women's National Basketball Association.
+It can hold 10,000 people.
+It is the home court of the Connecticut Sun of the Women's National Basketball Association.